Water, sanitation and hygiene

 - Knowledge sharing and learning events such as regional workshops, webinars and an active website.

-The design draws on lessons learned from the first Civil Society WASH Fund, which ran from May 2010 to March 2012.
-Applicants are encouraged to read the associated Independent Progress Report, which provided recommendations for the design of a future program.
+The Independent Progress Report from the first Civil Society WASH Fund, which ran from May 2010 to March 2012, provided recommendations for the design of a future program.

 CS WASH industry presentation Q&A